 To meet graduation requirements, students must also maintain a GPA of 2.0 in their major.
-Students failing to maintain this standard will be placed on academic warning in the major at the end of the semester in which their major GPA falls below 2.0 and will be required to consult with the Associate Provost within the first week of the subsequent term.
+Students failing to maintain this standard will be placed on academic warning in the major at the end of the semester in which their major GPA falls below 2.0.
 Continued failure to achieve this standard may result in ineligibility to continue in the major.